Our Team

 Early Life and Military Service

-Shelia Johnson was born in Texas, the youngest of five kids.
-In 1974, at just 18, I joined the US Women’s Army Corps (WAC), which later became part of the US Army.
+Pastor Shelia Johnson was born in Texas, the youngest of five children.
+In 1974, at just 18 years old, she joined the US Women's Army Corps (WAC), which later became part of the US Army.

 A Changed Life

-I've had my share of setbacks before realizing I was moving backward, not forward.
-Raised in a Baptist Church, I sang in the choir and served as secretary, but my heart wasn’t truly committed.
-I was caught up in partying, drinking, and clubbing—living a worldly life.
+Pastor Johnson faced her share of setbacks before realizing she was moving backward, not forward.
+Though raised in a Baptist Church where she sang in the choir and served as secretary, her heart wasn't truly committed.
+She was caught up in partying, drinking, and clubbing—living a worldly life.

-In 1990, everything changed when I joined a Charismatic Church.
-I encountered God in a powerful new way.
-Tired of my old lifestyle, I fully surrendered to the Lord and accepted Christ as my Savior.
-Just a few days later, I received the baptism of the Holy Spirit, evidenced by speaking in tongues.
-From that moment, I've never looked back or regretted my decision.
+In 1990, everything changed when she joined a Charismatic Church.
+She encountered God in a powerful new way.
+Tired of her old lifestyle, she fully surrendered to the Lord and accepted Christ as her Savior.
+Just a few days later, she received the baptism of the Holy Spirit, evidenced by speaking in tongues.
+From that moment, she has never looked back or regretted her decision.

 The Calling

-I've faced a lot of trials, tribulations, and battles, but through it all, I've felt God's growing influence in my life.
-He reassured me, saying, "Before you were even born, I knew you and set you apart as a prophet."
-He’s called me to go where He sends me and speak what He commands.
-I'm not to be afraid because He’s with me to protect me.
-God has blessed me with compassion and a strong desire to minister to those who are hurting, sharing His Word as described in Jeremiah 1:5, 7-8.
-He's given me the courage to challenge and uplift, to break down barriers, and build up strength (Jeremiah 1:10).
-My mission includes freeing those held captive by various struggles, delivering them from the enemy's grip.
-Living with integrity, pure motives, and being led by the Spirit is essential to my role as a Prophet.
+God has blessed Pastor Johnson with compassion and a strong desire to minister to those who are hurting, sharing His Word as described in Jeremiah 1:5, 7-8.
+He has given her the courage to challenge and uplift, to break down barriers, and build up strength (Jeremiah 1:10).
+Her mission includes freeing those held captive by various struggles, delivering them from the enemy's grip.
+Living with integrity, pure motives, and being led by the Spirit is essential to her role as a Prophet.

 Freely Receive, Freely Give Ministry (FRFG)

-I founded Freely Receive, Freely Give Ministry (FRFG) because I saw a need to help those who've suffered through disasters like fires or floods, or those coming out of prison with nothing but the clothes on their back.
-We also assist people going through tough times when no one else steps up to help.
-Our ministry collects items in good condition that people need after a loss and provides them for free to those in need.
+Pastor Johnson founded Freely Receive, Freely Give Ministry (FRFG) because she saw a need to help those who have suffered through disasters like fires or floods, or those coming out of prison with nothing but the clothes on their back.
+The ministry also assists people going through tough times when no one else steps up to help.
+FRFG collects items in good condition that people need after a loss and provides them for free to those in need.

 The Vision

-In 1998, God put a big idea in my heart: a place with plenty of space to help men and women as they reenter society after prison.
-We’d provide food, shelter, training, medical care, support for job interviews, and everything else they need to get back on their feet and reintegrate into the community successfully.
+In 1998, God put a vision in Pastor Johnson's heart: a place with plenty of space to help men and women as they reenter society after prison.
+This facility would provide food, shelter, training, medical care, support for job interviews, and everything else former inmates need to get back on their feet and successfully reintegrate into the community.

-I attended Charlton-Pollard High, followed by The College of Biblical Studies.
-I’m also a graduate of the School of Prophets and United Christian Faith Ministry, and I studied further at Cameron University.
+Pastor Johnson attended Charlton-Pollard High School, followed by The College of Biblical Studies.
+She is also a graduate of the School of Prophets and United Christian Faith Ministry, and studied further at Cameron University.

-After giving thirty-nine years of service, I retired in February 2014.
-It's been a long and challenging journey, but I never gave up or gave in.
-I am proud to call myself a Soldier4Christ.
+After giving thirty-nine years of faithful service, Pastor Johnson retired from the military in February 2014.
+It has been a long and challenging journey, but she never gave up or gave in.
+She is proud to call herself a Soldier4Christ.

 Bringing the Vision to Life